elastisys/compliantkubernetes/docs/operator-manual/opensearch-mappings.md

 Indexes also contain mappings and settings:

 - A mapping is the collection of fields that documents in the index have.
-In this case, those fields are title and release_date.
+In this case, those fields are `title` and `release_date`.
 - Settings include data like the index name, creation date, and number of shards.

 You can define how documents and their fields are stored and indexed by creating a mapping.
 The mapping specifies the list of fields for a document.
 Every field in the document has a field type, which corresponds to the type of data the field contains.
 For example, you may want to specify that the `release_date` field should be of type `date`.
 To learn more, see [Supported field types](https://opensearch.org/docs/latest/field-types/supported-field-types/index/).